-In this article, we’re going to take a look at the pens that U.S. Presidents have traditionally used.
+In this article, we’ll explore the traditional choices of the presidential pen used by U.S. Presidents.
 The reason we’re going to do this is because, lately, there’s been a surprising amount of drama around recent Presidents’ choice of pen.

 In the end, we’ll list out the top pens used by presidents in the last 80 years.